kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

 ============

 A GraphQL schema might look like the one below.
-Do not be intimidated by the number of components since we will proceed to dissect the schema part by part.
+Do not be intimidated by the number of components since we will immediately proceed to dissect the schema.

 ..
 TODO: Use a better "documentation" schema.
 I used a subset of the schema that we used in tests because it was the one referenced by all the queries in the Directives section and I can